 Why Do Garage Door Springs Break?

 If your garage door springs have a lot of rust build-up, it will cause unnecessary friction on the springs.
 That extra tension will cause more wear and tear on your garage door springs, meaning they’ll need replacement.
-Rust build-up can also cause your garage door springs to fully snap, which could be a safety hazard to your vehicle or anyone around.
+Rust build-up can also cause your garage door springs to snap fully, which could be a safety hazard to your vehicle or anyone around.

 Wear and Tear

-Your garage door opens and closes so many times throughout the years that it causes wear and tear on the springs.
-Once your garage door springs start reaching the end of their lifespan, they will create more strain on other parts of your garage door, leading to more costly repairs.
-This is why you schedule a garage door spring replacement before your springs reach 14 years.
+Your garage door opens and closes so often throughout the years that it causes wear and tear on the springs.
+Once your garage door springs start reaching the end of their lifespan, they will strain other parts of your garage door, leading to more costly repairs.
+This is why you should schedule a garage door spring replacement before your springs reach fourteen years old.

 Each part of your garage door works together to ensure safe operation.
 When you have unbalanced parts, it produces a shift in everything.
 This shift could cause stress on your garage door springs, resulting in more wear and tear.
 You should have a professional examine your garage door yearly to ensure each part is where it needs to be.

 The best way to ensure the health of your garage door springs is by having routine garage door maintenance.
 When you fail to have proper maintenance, you miss out on having your springs tightened, lubricated, and cleaned.
-Having poor maintenance also leaves your door vulnerable to undetected issues.
-We suggest scheduling routine garage door maintenance at least once a year to prolong your garage door spring’s life.
+Poor maintenance also leaves your door vulnerable to undetected issues.
+We suggest scheduling routine garage door maintenance at least once a year to prolong your garage door spring’s lifespan.